NeVRo-study/NeVRo/README.md

 <h2>Introduction</h2>

 We used virtual reality (VR) to investigate emotional arousal under ecologically valid conditions.
 45 subjects experienced virtual roller coaster rides while their neural (EEG) and peripheral physiological (ECG) responses were recorded.
-Afterwards, they rated their subjectivly experienced arousal retrospectively on a continuous scale while viewing a recording of their experience.
+Afterwards, they rated their subject levels of arousal retrospectively on a continuous scale while viewing a recording of their experience.

 <h2>Methods</h2>
 We tackled the data with three model approaches.
 The corresponding code can be found in the respective folders.